peeranatkankham/Smart-Forest-Fire-Alarm-System/README.md

-# Forest-Fire-Alarm
+# Smart-Forest-Fire-Alarm-System
-Forest fire alarm system with Esp32 and Lora
+Forest fire alarm system with Esp32 and E32 Lora